-- Carer's Allowance Supplement.
+- Carer's Allowance Supplement

-- Young Carer's Grant.
+- Young Carer's Grant

-- Carer's Support Payment.
+- Carer's Support Payment

-- Disability Living Allowance.

-- Attendance Allowance.

-- Incapacity Benefit.

-- Personal Independence Payment.

-- Adult Disability Payment.

-- Contributory Employment and Support Allowance (this also includes people whose contributory ESA has ended due to the time-limited nature of this benefit, but who remain entitled to NI credits for incapacity).

-- iii.
-The taxable income of the student's family in the previous financial tax year is equivalent to or lower than the threshold below:

-- Households with only one person: £8,282.

-- Households consisting of a couple without children: £12,395.

-- Households with dependent children: £18,977.

-- Where there has been a material reduction in income from the previous financial tax year, the taxable income of the student's family in the current financial tax year can be assessed.

-- iv.
-Or the student is a person (or the spouse or child of a person) who is an asylum seeker living in Scotland as defined in section 18 of the Nationality, Immigration and Asylum Act 2002.
+- Disability Living Allowance - Attendance Allowance - Incapacity Benefit - Personal Independence Payment - Adult Disability Payment - Contributory Employment and Support Allowance (this also includes people whose contributory ESA has ended due to the time-limited nature of this benefit, but who remain entitled to NI credits for incapacity). - iii.
+The taxable income of the student's family in the previous financial tax year is equivalent to or lower than the threshold below (please note the threshold increases for AY 2025-26): - Single person: £10,400 - Couple without children: £18,000 - Single person with dependent children: £21,600 - Couple with dependent children: £29,100 - Where there has been a material reduction in income from the previous financial tax year, the taxable income of the student's family in the current financial tax year can be assessed. - iv.
+Or the student is a person (or the spouse or child of a person) who is an asylum seeker living in Scotland as defined in section 18 of the Nationality, Immigration and Asylum Act 2002. - v.

-- v.
 Or the student is Care-Experienced.
 This is defined as looked after and in the care of the Local Authority and can include situations where the student is living in a foster home, children's home, residential home, in kinship care or in the care of the Local Authority in their own home or in informal kinship care with Local Authority involvement.
+This includes Scottish-domiciled students who have experienced care outside of the UK.